Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Jaipur Railway Station is the headquarters of the North Western Railway zone under Indian Railways, making this city well connected.
 There are seven railway stations in Jaipur, but Jaipur Junction is the main for outstation trains.
 Gandhinagar Station is another bustling railway.

-Auto rickshaws and electric auto rickshaws accommodate 3-4 people.
+Auto rickshaws accommodate 3-4 people to navigate within the city.
 They are the cheapest mode of transport to travel flexibly.
 Most of these rickshaw drivers can also be your Jaipur travel guide as they cater to tourists frequently and are well-versed with tourist hubs.

 You can also avail of bus services if you know the routes.
-But if you want taxi services, you can book them online across platforms like Ola and Uber.
+But if you want taxi services, you can book them online across platforms like Ola, Rapido, and Uber.

 You can rent a bike or a scooter when travelling solo or as a couple.
 But if you are a family with small kids, it is best to avail of taxi services or book private cars.
 The fort trips are bound to make the children tired and cranky, so having a comfortable ride improves the experience.

-Most Jaipur hotels are tied up with auto rickshaws and private car service providers.
+Most Jaipur hotels are associated with auto rickshaws and private car service providers.
 You can book a private car for to explore Jal Mahal, Amber Palace, Jaigarh Fort, and Nahargarh Fort in one day.

 jaipur tourism bus or auto